 "Through our product risk and compliance team, we've built one of the most sophisticated compliance programs in the industry," a Meta spokesperson said in a statement.
 The company frames this as maturation, not replacement - arguing it can "innovate faster while maintaining high compliance standards" through automation.

 But here's where it gets technically interesting.
 Meta isn't using the flashy generative AI that powers ChatGPT for these compliance reviews.
 Instead, the company has spent the past year developing what it calls "basic automation" - rule-based systems that identify when legal requirements apply to specific products.
-Meta Vice President of Policy Rob Sherman explained in a that the system doesn't make risk decisions, just applies predetermined rules automatically.
+Meta Vice President of Policy Rob Sherman explained in a June LinkedIn post that the system doesn't make risk decisions, just applies predetermined rules automatically.